-The key estimates and judgements applied are disclosed on page 22 of the 2018 Annual Report.
+The key estimates and judgements applied are disclosed within the 2019 Annual Report.
 With respect to Solvency II additional estimation uncertainty is applied mainly in the valuation of technical provisions and reinsurance recoverables.

 D.4 Alternative methods for valuation

 The table below summarises per material class of asset and other liabilities the material differences between the valuation for Solvency II purposes and the IFRS valuation.
 For the data we also refer to the Quantitative Reporting Template (S.02.01.02).